ciaranodonnell/ciaranodonnell.github.io/_posts/2020-02-25-what-kind-of-game-is-business.markdown

 If you took actions that weren't 100% in the pursuit of chargeability, but they moved us towards the immutables, that was probably ok.
 In fact, sometimes more than OK.
 Infusion used to have annual holiday parties, and at those parties we gave out awards.
 None of the awards were for biggest sales number.
 We gave awards for successful projects completed, even when they didn't go as planned.
-But most importantly we called out the people that best portrayed our Immutables that year and gave them awards.
+But most importantly we called out the people that best portrayed our immutables that year and gave them awards.
 Every office did this, and we did it globally with our 'Global Mission and Vision' award.

 ## So, what can we do with this knowledge

 I am glad I got to watch Simon's video.
-It didn't teach me anything I didnt already kind of know, but it did give me a clarity around it that i didnt have before.
+It didn't teach me anything I didn't already kind of know, but it did give me a clarity around it that i didn't have before.
 It made it obvious to me that I should start approaching business as an Infinite player.

 I have also been thinking about how this specifically aligns to what I do every day, Technology Consulting.